Lichtsucher/biblepay-deb-builder/README.md

 # Build binaries locally

 Call **./local_build.sh** and follow the instructions.
 You will find the packages in the newly created folder "packages"

+## Notes

+* The scripts will build packages for all ubuntu releases given in "ubuntu_releases".
+The file MUST end with an empty line!

+## Possible problems

+* If the build fails, ensure that you added the Dependencies (bitcoint ppa) to your ppa repository!
+* If you regenerate the same version again and upload it to PPA, launchpad will refect it.
+You might try this if you forgot to add the dependencies, but you must change the ubuntu version number (the one after [release]) in the changelog.